swiftlang/repo-templates/README.md

 # 🖼️ 📄 Swift Repository Templates 🖼️ 📄

-Helpful file templates and guidance for repositories in /swiftlang.
+Helpful file templates and guidance for repositories in github.com/swiftlang.
 Project maintainers should use this guidance for the root files of every repository.

 ## 🌐 SwiftLang GitHub Organization (Org) Level

-/swiftlang provides some documents at the organization level .github folder that powers consistency across all repositories.
-Read more general information about GitHub Org Level Files [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)
+There is an organizational level [.github](https://github.com/swiftlang/.github) folder that optimizes for consistency across all repositories.
+Read more information about GitHub Org Level Files [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)

-The project has implemented the following files at the org level would need a special exception from the Core Team in order to opt-out:
-- CONDUCT.md
+- CONDUCT.md**
-- SECURITY.md
+- SECURITY.md**
 - CONTRIBUTING.md (links to [swift.org/contributing](swift.org/contributing))

+** = special exception from the Core Team in order to opt-out

 ## 🏠 Repo Level